 14.6 Severance.
 If any provision or part-provision of the Contract is or becomes invalid, illegal, or unenforceable, it shall be deemed modified to the minimum extent necessary to make it valid, legal, and enforceable.
 If such modification is not possible, the relevant provision or part-provision shall be deemed deleted.
 Any modification to or deletion of a provision or part-provision under this clause shall not affect the validity and enforceability of the rest of the Contract.

 15.1 Any notice given to a party under or in connection with the Contract shall be in writing or digitally written and shall be delivered by electronic mail, hand, or by pre-paid first-class post or other next working day delivery service at its registered office (if a company) or its principal place of business (in any other case).

 15.2 Any notice shall be deemed to have been received:

 (a) if delivered electronically, by hand, on signature of a delivery receipt or at the time the notice is left at the proper address; and

-11.12 Jurisdiction.
-Each party irrevocably agrees that the courts of England shall have exclusive jurisdiction to settle any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with the Contract or its subject matter or formation.
+15.7 Jurisdiction.
+Each party irrevocably agrees that the law courts of England (irrespective if you are a Scottish business) shall have exclusive jurisdiction to settle any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with the Contract or its subject matter or formation.